Embrace Inventory Management and Watch Your Customer Satisfaction and Profits Soar

 6. Take goods from stock.
 The necessary goods are found by SKU number, taken from stock and shipped to the manufacturer or customer.

 7. Update inventory levels.
-Using a perpetual inventory system, you can automatically update inventory levels and share with necessary stakeholders.
+You can automatically update inventory levels and share them with necessary stakeholders using a perpetual inventory system.

-Especially for larger apps with lots of moving parts, inventory management can become complex, encompassing several techniques and strategies.
-Let’s take a look at some inventory control techniques you may choose to utilize in your own warehouse.
+Inventory management can become complex, especially for larger apps with many moving parts, encompassing several techniques and strategies.
+Let's look at some inventory control techniques you may utilize in your warehouse.

 Economic order quantity.

-Economic order quantity (EOQ) is a formula for how much inventory a company should purchase with a set of variables like total costs of production, demand rate and other factors.
-The formula identifies the greatest number of units in order to minimize buying, holding and other costs.
+Economic order quantity (EOQ) is a formula for how much inventory a company should purchase, and it includes variables like total production costs, demand rate, and other factors.
+The formula identifies the most significant number of units to minimize buying, holding and setup costs.

 Minimum order quantity.

-Minimum order quantity (MOQ) is the smallest amount of inventory a retail business will purchase in order to keep costs low.
-However, keep in mind that inventory items that cost more to produce typically have a smaller MOQ, as opposed to cheaper items that are easier and more cost effective to make.
+Minimum order quantity (MOQ) is the smallest inventory a retail business will purchase to keep costs low.
+However, remember that inventory items that cost more represent a smaller MOQ than cheaper items that are easier and more cost-effective.

 ABC analysis.

-This technique splits goods into three categories to identify items that have a heavy impact on overall inventory cost.
+This technique splits goods into three categories to identify items that heavily impact inventory cost.

-• Category A is your most valuable products that contribute the most to overall profit.
+• Category A is your most valuable product, contributing the most to overall profit.

-• Category B is the products that fall in between the most and least valuable.
+• Category B is the products that fall between the most and least valuable.

-• Category C is for small transactions that are vital for overall profit but don’t matter much individually.
+• Category C is for small transactions vital for overall profit but only matters a little individually.

 Just-in-time inventory management.